cballenar/emzy/README.md

 #Emzy

-Emzy is a px to em calculator that allows you to keep track of multiple elements and output the final results as css.
+Emzy is a PX to EM calculator that allows you to keep track of multiple elements and output the final results as css.

-View a working version at [http://emzy.cwhale.me/](http://emzy.cwhale.me/).

-*Inspired by riddle.pl/emcalc.*
+## Todo
+- Store configuration (save and load as json?)
+- Better icons
+- Accept custom properties, not just font-size?

+## Source
+- I saw this project done at riddle.pl/emcalc and decided to make a similar version.
+Unfortunately it doesn't seem to be available anymore.